The Securitisation Law Review: Luxembourg

 iii Securitising loans

-A Luxembourg securitisation undertaking can carry out the securitisation of existing loans with a fixed interest rate and fixed repayment date or with a floating or variable interest rate (known as profit participation) under the Securitisation Act provided that the investor in the notes issued by the securitisation undertaking to finance the acquisition of the loans is not linked to the borrowers under those loans (in accordance with the prohibition against intra-group securitisation transactions).
-As explained in Section II.v, Luxembourg securitisation undertakings benefit from a carve-out from the Luxembourg Banking Act and, therefore, do not require a licence to carry out securitisation activity under Luxembourg law.
+A Luxembourg securitisation undertaking can carry out the securitisation of existing loans with a fixed interest rate and fixed repayment date or with a floating or variable interest rate (known as profit participation) under the Securitisation Act provided that the investor in the instrument issued by the securitisation undertaking to finance the acquisition of the loans is not linked to the borrowers under those loans (in accordance with the prohibition against intra-group securitisation transactions).
+As explained in Section II.v, Luxembourg securitisation undertakings benefit from a carve-out from the Luxembourg Act of 5 April 1993 on the Financial Sector, as amended (the Banking Act), and therefore do not require a licence to carry out securitisation activity under Luxembourg law.
 If securitising loans, however, it should be clarified whether there are any licensing requirements in the jurisdictions where the borrowers are located or under the governing laws of the loans to be securitised.

 iv Financial statements and auditing